merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 GCF_029593915	/path/to/GCF_029593915.fna
 ```

-Now the first prerequisite to start anvi'o pangenomics workflow is set-up.
+Now the first prerequisite to start the anvi'o pangenomics workflow is set-up.
 The next step is to generate and modify the {% include ARTIFACT name="workflow-config" %}.
 We can create a standard one with this command.

 ```bash
 anvi-run-workflow -w pangenomics --get-default-config config.yaml